terascope/standard-assets/docs/operations/copy_field.md

-# copy_property
+# copy_field

-This is a helper processor that can be used to copy the `source` property value to a destination `property` for any [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).
+This is a helper processor that can be used to copy the source field value to a destination field for any [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md).

 For the processor to work, you need to specify a `source` and `destination` field.

 ## Usage

-### Copy a property value to another property
+### Copy a field value to another field
-Here is an example of copying a property.
+Here is an example of copying a field.

 Example Job